downloadplanet/downloadplanet/easyemail-basic-client-300531887.md

-# EasyEmail Basic Client<br />EasyEmail Basic Client
+# EasyEmail Basic Client
+EasyEmail Basic Client

 Basic version of UtilStudio EasyEmail contains basic functionality of email client with side bar notifier.
 Notify you about incoming emails from unlimited number of buddies.
 Reading and write email messages is allowed.
 No filtering of buddies and emails and no block list is allowed.